Dnzldotexe/trade-allocation-calculator-streamlit/README.md

 This Position Size calculator allows Traders to input all four (Account Balance, Risk, Leverage, and Stop Loss) variables to precisely measure the position size with the added bonus of a formula on top.

+Fun Fact: It would take around 230 consecutive loses for a trader to lose 90% of $100.

 Note: Another feature might be added in where the client could input the entry price and the exit price.

 # 🤔How to Use the Position Size Calculator?